MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   </tbody>
 </table>

-To solve this, we decided to drop some outliers, which includes outliers that fall outside of roughly 99% Confidence Interval, and those who's outage duration is under 10 minutes because a duration that's way too short is not helpful for us to identify a trend between duraion and cause.
-It is ok to drop duration under 10 minutes because as we see from the **Univariate Analysis** part, the majority of the duration is greater than 1440 minutes, and even the durations labeled `short` is still within the range of an hour (60 minutes), so dropping rows under 10 minutes won't take out too much data.
+To solve this, we decided to drop some outliers, which include outliers that fall outside of roughly 99% Confidence Interval, and those whose outage duration is under 10 minutes because a duration that's way too short is not helpful for us to identify a trend between duration and cause.
+It is ok to drop duration under 10 minutes because as we see from the **Univariate Analysis** part, the majority of the duration is greater than 1440 minutes, and even the durations labeled `short` are still within the range of an hour (60 minutes), so dropping rows under 10 minutes won't take out too much data.

 After dropping the outliers, we introduced a search for the best hyperparameters to maximize our prediction accuracy.
 The potential hyperparameters are shown below: